 Top Salaries in Germany

-In terms of salary, Germany is doing very well: Basically, IT professionals earn more than the international average.
-For example, DevOps and Data Scientists own Euro 73.000 Euro respectively 61.000 Euro. to the top earners.
-However, the pay gap is quite large for mobile developers in international comparison:
+In terms of salaries, Germany is doing very well: IT professionals generally earn more than the international average.
+DevOps and data scientists, for example, have 73.000 euros and 61.000 euros respectively. to the top earners.
+However, the wage gap for mobile developers is quite large in international comparison:

 In Germany, her paycheck at the end of the month is around 59.000 Euro, whereas her colleagues abroad take on average only 43.000 US dollars.

 Salary is a priority for developers

 A possible reason for this is most likely the “War for Talents”, the struggle for capable developers and the correspondingly good job offers for them.
 There are too few IT professionals for all the projects that companies and industry want to carry out.